cypherpunk-academy/2064/en/060_2023_Crisis meeting.md

 ## **2023** Crisis meeting

 <span style="font-variant:small-caps;">Heinz and Frederik</span> sat in casual clothes at a large, fully occupied conference table in the headquarters of the BND.
 Some wore suits, others were dressed casually.
-Four participants sat on chairs on a wall, at the head end the president of the BND sat.
+Four participants sat on chairs on a wall, at the head end, the president of the BND sat.

 President: "Okay, what do we know?"

 A man in a grey suit stood up and went to the projector, who threw a picture of Marlene and some personal data on the wall: "Marlene Farras, 18 years old, Eckener-Gymnasium here in Mariendorf until two years ago, until then nine months under intensive supervision from us, then worldwide manhunt, initiated by the CIA.
-Shortly appeared in Dahab, Egypt two years ago, then probably Saudi Arabia, last year probably Tasmania ..."
+Shortly appeared in Dahab, Egypt two years ago, then probably Saudi Arabia, last year possibly Tasmania ..."

 President: "Presumably?
 I suppose so.